Elio samaga hukapan kariyana turu

 Elio samaga hukapan kariyana turu is the first album by Italian rock band Elio e le Storie Tese.

-The album title is in Sinhalese language, and it means "Fuck with Elio until you cum".
+The album title is in Sinhalese language, and it means "Let's cum and fart with Elio".

 Most of the songs featured in this record were written during the band's early years before the album's release and were often performed during the 1980s.